Ising model on random triangulations of the disk: phase transition: Introduction

 and $\btsq_r$ denotes the ball of radius $r$ around the origin in $\bt$ which takes into account the colors of the faces.
 The set $\bts$ of (finite) bicolored triangulations of a polygon is a metric space under $d\1{loc}$.
-Let $\overline{\bts}$ be its Cauchy completion.
-Recall that an (infinite) graph is \emph{one-ended} if the complement of any finite subgraph has exactly one infinite connected component.
-It is well known that a one-ended map has either zero or one face of infinite degree \cite{CurPeccot}.
-We call an element of $\overline{\bts}\setminus \bts$ a \emph{bicolored triangulation of the half plane} if it is one-ended and its external face has infinite degree.
-Such a triangulation has a proper embedding in the upper half plane without accumulation points and such that the boundary coincides with the real axis, hence the name.
-We denote by $\bts_\infty$ the set of all bicolored triangulations of the half plane.
-Moreover, let $\bts_\infty^{(2)}$ be the set of bicolored triangulations which have an infinite boundary and exactly \emph{two ends} (as defined in \cite[14.2]{topograph}).
+We denote its Cauchy completion by $\overline{\bts}$ and define the set of infinite bicolored triangulations as $\overline{\bts}\setminus\bts$.
+We recall from graph theory that an infinite graph is \emph{$k$-ended} if the complement of any finite subgraph has at most $k$ infinite connected components \cite[14.2]{topograph}, and the same notion naturally extends to maps by considering their underlying graphs.
+We denote by $\bts_\infty^{(1)}$ the set of one-ended (infinite) bicolored triangulations with an external face of infinite degree.
+The elements of $\bts_\infty^{(1)}$ are called \emph{bicolored triangulations of the half plane}, since they have a proper embedding without accumulation points in the upper half plane such that the boundary coincides with the real axis.
+Moreover, let $\bts_\infty^{(2)}$ be the set of two-ended bicolored triangulations with an external face of infinite degree.